Find out about our wild flower planting scheme in County Durham.

 - A693 Oxhill, Stanley (section of grass verges opposite Eden Terrace)

 - A693 Beamish roundabout and part of adjacent roadside verge

 - A689/A68 roundabout, west of Crook

 - A691 Park View roundabout, Witton Gilbert

 The vibrant creations, courtesy of our clean and green teams, included various species of wild flowers and herbaceous plants.
 Annuals such as pretty poppies and colourful cornflowers and popular perennial plants such as oxeye daisies and scabious were also in bloom.

-Not only are the wild flowers eye-catching, they provide a beautiful splash of colour and are a haven habitats for pollinators like bees and butterflies.
+Not only are the wild flowers eye-catching, they provide a beautiful splash of colour and are a haven for pollinators like bees and butterflies.

 If you have any queries or questions about our wild flower planting scheme, please contact us.